foo123/classy.js/README.md

 This little framework was created for enabling (sugar-flavored) abstraction and modularity for bigger projects (using Object-Oriented methods).

-Most times, in big projects, one does not instantiate classes in the blink of a second, however still performance is important.
-So decided to check performance and size, and inspired by [this post comparing OOP/JS approaches performance](http://techblog.netflix.com/2014/05/improving-performance-of-our-javascript.html), added new jsperf tests for classy.js.
-First test with previous classy.js version (0.6.1) is [here](http://jsperf.com/fun-with-method-overrides/8) and new test based on increasing performance, while not spoiling the abstraction and convience of *$super* method calls is [here](http://jsperf.com/fun-with-method-overrides-2).
+Most times, in big projects, one does not instantiate classes in the blink of a second, still performance is important.
+So decided to check performance and size, and inspired by [this post comparing OOP/JS approaches performance](http://techblog.netflix.com/2014/05/improving-performance-of-our-javascript.html), added new jsperf tests for classy.js (and updates).
+First test with previous classy.js version (0.6.1) is [here](http://jsperf.com/fun-with-method-overrides/8) and new test(s) based on increasing performance, while at the same not spoiling the abstraction and flexibility of using *$super* method calls, is [here](http://jsperf.com/fun-with-method-overrides-3/2).

-Overall an **increase in performance of 13% was achieved** , still classy.js is slowest compared to the other methods.
-However it provides greater flexibility and convience.
+Overall an **increase in performance of 13% was achieved** , yet classy.js is slowest compared to the other methods.
+On the other hand, it provides greater flexibility and convenience.
 The whole point (and bottleneck) of performances is the *super method calls*.
 Classy.js uses an abstraction which resembles the super method calls in other languages (like PHP and Java).

-The new classy version (0.7) does an optimisation there (in the style of NFE as mentioned in the blog post above) and it is relativilty easy to change the whole *super calls design* to match the other approaches (mostly NFE), however it will make code less flexible, abstract and verbose.
-For my uses of this micro-framework, this is not as important, but one should take this into account if needed.
+The new classy version(s) (0.7+) do an optimisation there.
+It is relatively easy to change the whole *super calls design* to match the other approaches (mostly NFE), however it will make code less flexible, less abstract and more verbose.
+For my use-cases, of this micro-framework, this is not as important, but one should take this into account if needed.